-In 2018, a new model of Student Leadership was introduced.
-Student Leaders are elected from the Year 7's at the beginning of the year.
-These leaders work with staff facilitators and have the responsibility of leading student task groups (R-7) in the key areas such as Fundraising, Peer Mediation, Communication, Sustainability and Lunchtime Activities.
+Student Leaders are elected from the Year 6's at the beginning of the year.
+These leaders work with staff facilitators and have the responsibility of leading student task groups (R-6) in the key areas such as Fundraising, Peer Mediation, Communication, Peer Support and Lunchtime Activities.